 In most cases, you'll find that the terminology for counselors and therapists are used interchangeably.

-To be more specific, counselors treat their patients more on the individual level, whereas therapists operate based on clients' interactions with group dynamics.
+To be more specific, typically, counselors treat their patients more on the individual level.
+Therapists tend to operate based on clients' interactions with group or relationship dynamics.

 Counselors Can Treat The Following Issues: